CohortInsights/financials/Charts_README.md

 Allowed:

-- Stacked bar chart → YES
+- Simple bar chart → YES if there are no minor data rows
   - Clusters by year
-  - Bars for each period
+  - Chart rows for each period
-  - Stacks = Expense, Income (one positive, one negative)
-- Simple bar → NO (more than one assignment)
+  - Stacks = Each year cluster contains positive bar (up) and negative bar (down)
+- Stacked bar chart -> YES (if there ARE minor data rows)
+  - Just like simple bar chart with minor data appearing as segments
 - Pie → NO (mixed sign + multi-year + multi-period)
 - Stacked area → NO (mixed sign)